scikit-learn/enhancement_proposals/slep006/proposal.rst

 :issue:`15282`, :issue:`15370`, :issue:`15425`, :issue:`18028`.

-One benefit of the explicitness in this proposal is that even if it makes use of `**kwwarg` arguments, it does not preclude keywords arguments serving other purposes.
+One benefit of the explicitness in this proposal is that even if it makes use of `**kwarg` arguments, it does not preclude keywords arguments serving other purposes.
 In addition to requesting sample metadata, a future proposal could allow estimators to request feature metadata or other keys.